pixilab/net-blocks/README.md

 Make sure the script makes it all the way to "••• Domain added."

 Edit: if you get error messages trying to edit in blocks please update the etc/nginx/nginx.conf and change the user to blocks at the top of the file.
-(TODO: change this in the script)
+Restart Nginx, `systemctl restart nginx` (TODO: change this in the script)
 ### Firewall

 Depending on the final setup the firewall may need further configuration.